I recently returned home from Italy

 1. I’ve been running a bit more.
 Not every day.
 Not even five days per week.
 But, I’ve started running on the treadmill to warm-up for my strength workouts which makes it twenty to thirty minutes two to three times a week.
 Sometimes I do a long run on the weekend.

-2. One or two of these shorter runs are interval workouts (like I explain here).
+2. One or both of these shorter runs are interval workouts (like I explain here).
 Contrary to what you might think, I do not do intervals every time I run.
 Intervals are hard on the body, and it’s important to give plenty of recovery time in between.
 So less is more with interval workouts.

 3. When I do long runs, I go with someone who runs faster than me.
 My guy is really good at distance running.
 When we run together, he runs at a leisurely pace while I pump my heart out!